CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 5.3.Ti=Banking

+5.3.sec={5.3.1.Sen} {5.3.2.Sen}

-5.3.sec=The Managers are authorized to set up one or more bank accounts and are authorized to execute any banking resolutions provided by the institution where the accounts are being set up.
-All funds of the Company shall be deposited in one or more accounts with one or more recognized financial institutions in the name of the Company.
+5.3.1.Sen=The Managers are authorized to set up one or more bank accounts and are authorized to execute any banking resolutions provided by the institution where the accounts are being set up.

+5.3.2.Sen=All funds of the Company shall be deposited in one or more accounts with one or more recognized financial institutions in the name of the Company.

 5.4.Ti=Officers